 Magnus and Håkon made an attempt to regain power in Sweden, but were unsuccessful.
 Defeated in battle in 1365, Håkon was driven back to Norway, with only a few western Swedish provinces remaining under his control, while Magnus was imprisoned for six years, until his son managed to gain his release in 1371.

-At the time of her marriage to King Håkon, Margrethe was only 10 years old, 12 or 13 years younger than her husband.
+At the time of her marriage to King Håkon, Margrete was only 10 years old, 12 or 13 years younger than her husband.
 She remained in Denmark for another three years before being brought to Norway.
-In 1370, when Margrethe was 17, she gave birth to her only child, Olav (also spelled Oluf/Olof).
-Following the death of her father, King Valdemar, in 1375, Margrethe succeeded in having her five-year-old son crowned king of Denmark.
+In 1370, when Margrete was 17, she gave birth to her only child, Olav (also spelled Oluf/Olof).
+Following the death of her father, King Valdemar, in 1375, Margrete succeeded in having her five-year-old son crowned king of Denmark.
 Olav also inherited the crown of Norway when his own father, Håkon, died in 1380.
-However, since Olav was still a minor, Margrethe ruled both countries as regent.
+However, since Olav was still a minor, Margrete ruled both countries as regent.
 Norway formally kept its own laws, but the language of government was Danish and all higher officials were Danish.
 The country was increasingly ruled from Copenhagen.

-The Swedish nobles turned to Margrethe for help, and she responded by sending an army that defeated King Albrekt’s forces in 1389 and eventually captured Stockholm.
-Margrethe (known as Margareta in Swedish) was proclaimed queen of Sweden, making her the regent of all three Scandinavian countries, since she already controlled Denmark and Norway following the death of her husband and son.
+The Swedish nobles turned to Margrete for help, and she responded by sending an army that defeated King Albrekt’s forces in 1389 and eventually captured Stockholm.
+Margrete (known as Margareta in Swedish) was proclaimed queen of Sweden, making her the regent of all three Scandinavian countries, since she already controlled Denmark and Norway following the death of her husband and son.

 The Kalmar Union